|Principal Writer:||Barry Shatzman|

 The healthiest could buy coverage outside the exchange

 The previous section discusses health coverage plans purchased through a state's exchange.
-Unless Obamacare is repealed (we explained the difficulty above), those plans would still need to cover everyone - regardless of their health situation.
+Unless Obamacare is repealed, those plans still would need to cover everyone - regardless of their health situation.

 Without the mandate, people would be free to buy policies outside the exchanges.
-Those policies, however, might not cover things such as preventive care that Obamacare required.
+Those policies, however, might not cover things such as preventive care that ObamaCare requires.
 They also would be able to discriminate against those with pre-existing conditions - making insurance for those people even more costly.

 When Obamacare was being debated, President Barack Obama famously said people could keep their plan if they wanted.
 That turned out to be untrue for many, because their plans did not cover the essential health benefits that Obamacare requires.

-A 2016 policy analysis by Rep. Paul Ryan and a 2015 bill proposed by Rep. Tom Price.
-Price has been nominated by President Trump to be secretary of Health and Human Services, which would administer any health care policy.
+They include a 2016 policy analysis by Rep. Paul Ryan and a 2015 bill proposed by Rep. Tom Price (Price later became secretary of Health and Human Services, which would administer any health care policy).

 A few concepts in these proposals are common to several other proposals...